Din Daeng district: Locations

-The BMA City Hall 2 is located in the Din Daeng district of Bangkok on Mitmitree Road near Vibhavadi Rangsit Road.
-The building is used primarily for offices and business purposes.
+BMA City Hall 2 is located in the Din Daeng district of Bangkok on Mitmitree Road, near Vibhavadi Rangsit Road.
+The building is primarily used for offices and business purposes.

-In front of BMA City Hall 2 is Vibhavadi Rangsit Forest Park, a small shady public park lies on the length of Vibhavadi Rangsit Road.
-This park allowed the dog, opening hours from 8:00 AM. to 6:00 PM.
+In front of BMA City Hall 2 lies Vibhavadi Rangsit Forest Park, a small, shady public park stretching along Vibhavadi Rangsit Road.
+The park is dog-friendly and is open daily from 8:00 a.m. to 6:00 p.m.

-Not far from BMA City Hall 2 is Thai-Japanese Stadium, a multi-purpose arena under BMA, next to the Ministry of Labour.
+Not far from BMA City Hall 2 is the Thai-Japanese Stadium, a multi-purpose arena managed by BMA, located next to the Ministry of Labour.

-University of the Thai Chamber of Commerce is located in the district close to Territory Treat Department Reserve Power Practise Task Center of Territorial Defense Command.
-Surasakmontree School is also located in the neighbourhood.
+The University of the Thai Chamber of Commerce is also located in the district, close to the Territorial Defense Command's Reserve Power Practice Task Center.
+Surasakmontree School is situated nearby as well.

-The National Defence College of Thailad (NDC) is another Thai military institute of higher education located in Din Daeng area.
+The National Defence College of Thailand (NDC), another Thai military higher education institute, is located in the Din Daeng area.

-Radio Thailand Station and National Broadcasting Services of Thailand (NBT) with Stock Exchange of Thailand (SET) are site on Vibhavadi Rangsit Road as well.
+Radio Thailand Station and the National Broadcasting Services of Thailand (NBT), along with the Stock Exchange of Thailand (SET), are all situated on Vibhavadi Rangsit Road.

-Our Lady Of Fatima Church is a Catholic church in the district.
+Our Lady of Fatima Church, a Catholic church, is located in the district.

-Din Daeng Flat is well-known low-income housing for a long time.
-Operated by National Housing Authority.
+Din Daeng Flats are well-known low-income housing operated by the National Housing Authority.

-The renowned markets include Rot Fai Night Market, also known as Talat Rotfai and Din Daeng Market with Huai Khwang Market.
-The Esplanade is only striking shopping mall and entertainment complex in the area.
-Fortune Town is another leading shopping mall and hotel on Ratchadapisek Road, the opposite side is CentralPlaza Grand Rama IX in neighbouring Huai Khwang.
+Famous markets in the area include Rot Fai Night Market (also known as Talat Rotfai), Din Daeng Market, and Huai Khwang Market.
+The Esplanade is the only major shopping mall and entertainment complex in the district.
+Fortune Town is another leading shopping mall and hotel located on Ratchadapisek Road, opposite CentralPlaza Grand Rama IX in the neighboring Huai Khwang district.